Dwight Peck's personal Web site

 That's Pallanza, just around the bend from Verbania, and now we're heading out to the Isola Madre.

-That's the very nice house the Borromeos built on Isola Madre (Milano -- think Visconti, Sforza, Borromeo!
+That's the very nice house the Borromeos built on Isola Madre (Milan -- think Visconti, Sforza, Borromeo!
 That's how bigtime the Borromeos were in their prime, i.e., from the 16th century until they turned this house over to the national trust for taxes.)
 Theologically, this was a no-show, which is fine!
-Gardening-wise, nice job, you Borromeos you.
+Gardening-wise, helluva job, Borromeos.

 That's the front door of it, a lovely house, with many many unlabeled portraits of semi-ugly people and lots of excellent period furniture.
-(No photos allowed inside, alas.)
+(No photos!)

-That's the palace chapel on Isola Madre, a little like a Caribbean casino except for the cross on top of it, but really quite a restful place.
+That's the palace chapel on Isola Madre, a little like a Caribbean casino except for the cross on top, but really quite a restful place.
 The island is a big exotic garden, with flowers from all over, probably reaching full bloom just about when the high-season tourists cascade down upon the place in full cry.
-We had fewer blooms but fewer tourists too.
+We had fewer blooms but fewer tourists.

 Great gardening, fresh sushi in the pond.
 The main house has got a great marionette museum as well, created by the family in the 19th century with the help of La Scala set designers in their off hours, and some 19th century Countess' doll collection, which is a bit scary if you've seen those horror movies about grinning killer dolls.

-Kristin, having tired of pheasants and peacocks in the gardens (and a parrot collection), prepares to island-hop when the next boat arrives.
+Pheasants and peacocks in the gardens (and a parrot collection), but we must prepare to island-hop when the next boat arrives.

 Here's the middle Borromeo island, the Isola dei Pescatori or Fishermen's Island, a compact community built around the 16th century San Vittore church.

-At mid-summer this must be a madhouse, but for the moment we've got it more or less to ourselves and it's easy to imagine what life might have been like for the inhabitants here some 400 years ago.
+At mid-summer this must be a madhouse, but for the moment we've got it more or less to ourselves, and it's easier to imagine what life might have been like here some 400 years ago.

 From the park at the end of the tiny Isola dei Pescatori

-In a pleasant afternoon on Fishermen's Island, many boats but no fishing boats were seen.
+In a pleasant afternoon on Fishermen's Island, many boats but no fishing boats to be seen.

 Near the boat dock, getting ready for the summer hordes

-Isola Bella, the other one, an 18th century palace and gardens -- we avoided this one because we both hate rococo.
+Isola Bella, the other one, an 18th century palace and gardens -- we avoided this one because it looked somewhat overdone.

 We're leaving the Isola dei Pescatori now, and going back to Cannobio for an enormous dinner.
 Tip: the pizza in that ristorante on the right is really crappy, and the beer comes in a plastic cup.